 How often do I need to replace my vape coil?

-Depending on how much you vape and what kind of device you're using, a disposable coils can last fora few days to a few weeks depending on usage and circumstances.
+How long do vape coils last?
+Depending on how much you vape and what kind of device you're using, a disposable coils can last for a few days to a few weeks depending on usage and circumstances.
 Vaping at extremely high temperatures or wattages, along with vaping heavily sweetened e-liquids can both cause coils to wear out faster than vaping under lower power settings with more mildly-flavored liquids.